Taronga Zoo to Balmoral Beach Walk

 Bradleys Head Amphitheatre

-Built in the 19th century, the complex was part of the Sydney Harbour defence system, designed to protect New South Wales from hostile visitors.
+Another notable attraction at Bradleys Head is the Fortification Complex, which preserves numerous relics from Sydney’s military history.
+Built in the 19th century, this complex was part of Sydney Harbour’s defence system, designed to protect New South Wales from potential threats.

 3. Taylors Bay